daneshhem/capstone/README.md

 Outline:Front page to highlight the 3 pages.
 1st is American sticks.
 2nd will be Japanese.
 3rd will be Korean sticks.

 User Flow: User may click on link to navigate to and from the site pages.
 They will have 3 pages to choose from.

+Font: "Shadows Into Light" and "Acme"(google fonts)

+Colors:Darker background(easier on the eyes) with Red and Blue color text.